 I/O Device Driver

 In this project, you will read dev_tty.c and dev_disk.c under the earth directory.
 They contain the driver code for the terminal (keyboard input & screen output) and disk devices.
-The two files together have fewer than 170 lines of code, but they give good examples of an important concept to learn in this project, memory-mapped I/O.
+Together, the two files have fewer than 170 lines of code, but they provide good examples of an important concept to learn in this project: memory-mapped I/O.

 I/O bus and device

-An I/O bus connects various devices with the CPU.
-There are different types of I/O bus, and we introduce three of them connecting the CPU to the terminal and disk devices.
-In general, computers need to read keyboard input, and print characters on a screen.
-There used to be a terminal device separate from a computer's main body handling these functionalities.
-This photo of the VT100 video terminal was taken at the Computer History Museum.
+An I/O bus connects various devices to the CPU.
+There are different types of I/O buses, and this project introduces a few buses connecting to the terminal and disk devices.
+In general, computers need to read keyboard input and print characters on a screen.
+There used to be a separate terminal device, separate from the computer's main body, that handled these functions.
+This is a photo of the VT100 terminal taken at the Computer History Museum.

 UART and terminal

-In egos-2000, a terminal is connected to the CPU using Universal Asynchronous Receiver/Transmitter (UART).
-UART involves only two hardware pins on the CPU -- one for receiving bytes and the other for sending (i.e., transmiting) bytes.
+In egos-2000, a terminal is connected to the CPU via a Universal Asynchronous Receiver/Transmitter (UART).
+UART uses two hardware pins on the CPU—one receiving bytes and the other transmitting (i.e., sending) bytes.

-When pressing a key on the keyboard, the terminal sends the corresponding character as a byte through UART to the CPU, and the operating system reads this byte from the Receiver hardware pin.
-When the operating system prints a character, it sends out a byte through the CPU's Transmitter hardware pin, and UART will pass the byte to the terminal.
-Asynchronous in UART means that electrical signals on the two hardware pins do not wait for each other.
+When a key is pressed on the keyboard, the terminal sends the corresponding character as a byte over UART to the CPU, and the OS reads this byte from the CPU's Receiver hardware pin.
+When the OS prints a character, it sends a byte through the CPU's Transmitter pin, and the UART passes the byte to the terminal.
+The Asynchronous in UART means that electrical signals on the two hardware pins do not wait for each other.

 The code below shows how egos-2000 connects to a terminal device using UART.